Ryonet | #PoweringThePrint

 After 5 years of this rat race, and as Riley Hopkins continued to work away his golden years the matter of consolidating the business went from someday to urgently today and a sales was put together in 2012.
 Three years prior to that however we had started building our own lower cost tabletop screen printing press called “The Silver Press” with another one of our partners Nortech Graphics.
 As the sale was finalized of Riley Hopkins in December of 2012 we started making plans to buyout the Silver Press manufacturing plant of Nortech Graphics and merge both divisions together in the following year.
 It wasn’t an easy process moving equipment, inventory and trying to convince 10 Riley Hopkins employees to join our team at Ryonet.
 Chris Drury, who started making the Silver Press for us in 2009, was pivotal in the move and merging the two groups together.
 Fortunately we were able to convince two of Riley’s best guys to join us and move to Vancouver WA to run the new Riley Hopkins in Ryonet’s New Manufacturing division.
 Zeb Butcher who is a CNC machining and lathe guru and also a wiz and fixing and moving equipment joined James Lavergne, the master assembler and press leveler, along with the majority of Nortechs manufacturing team at a manufacturing facility about 10 miles from Ryonet Headquarters in Vancouver WA.

-Within a year, Chris and his team had updated WIN press with a modern and more stable design as well as manufactured and developed the new Riley JR Series which replaced the popular Silver Press.
+Within a year, Chris and his team had updated WIN press with a modern and more stable design as well as manufactured and developed the new Riley JR Series (now the 250 series) which replaced the popular Silver Press.
 This video which we made shortly after the final table top presses started coming off the line tells the story.

 From the garages we started in, to the garages you print in, Riley Hopkins has changed the face of the screen printing industry forever.
 It’s a brand we are proud to manufacture and support.
 Our team, from welder to success rep, is focused on helping your shop be successful.
 Having our hands in every part of the design and every aspect of it’s build and support allows us to control our quality and service the way we want to.
 Since we started making the presses in 2013 they have gotten better, because you told us what would make them better.
 This has cumulated into the brand new Riley 500, (link) our latests and most advanced model yet.
 Plus we back them up with a lifetime warranty because we know that you only “win” when your press is spinning and you are printing shirts.
 What’s most rewarding for our team and the man who started it all is how proud you are of them and everything you are printing with them.